 -Super Audio CDs

 |HDMI 1.3/1.4||4096 x 2160 (4K)||120 Hz @ FHD Resolution|

 |10.2||8.16||No||– 8 Audio Channels

 |HDMI 2.0||4096 x 2160 (4K)||60 Hz @ 4K Resolution||18||14.40||Yes||– 32 audio channels,

 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||– 32 audio channels

-It should be note that the most widespread HDMI interface version is 1.4 since a lot of users still use at most a full HD (1920×1080) with 60Hz refresh rate at most.
+It should be noted that the most widespread HDMI interface version is 1.4 since many users still use a full HD (1920×1080) with a 60Hz refresh rate at most.

 HDMI 2.0 and 2.1 are quickly gaining pace as 4K TVs and monitors become more common.

 HDMI 1.3 and older ports are more or less obsolete.